MYI-Crowd/Seat_Reservation_Tool/README.md

 The reservation tool has been programmed using Python.
 Tkinter has been used for the GUI.
 To run the reservation tool, execute the "Seat Reservation Tool.py" file.

-The seat reservation tool has been programmed by Jan Gwerder, Katharina Haglund, Luca Hartmann and Roberto Pompeo and for the course Programming with Advanced Computer Languages @ HSG
+The seat reservation tool has been programmed by Jan Gwerder, Katharina Haglund, Luca Hartmann and Roberto Pompeo and for the course Programming with Advanced Computer Languages @ HSG.